alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 "How embarrassing.
 A software engineer who doesn't know how to set up HTTPS for his own personal site."

 When I started this site in 2017, that was the case.
-At least, I was focused on getting something up and running quick, and snoozed on adding that feature.
+At least, I was focused on getting something up and running quickly, and snoozed on adding that feature.
 Like most of software engineering, building things outside of your current ability is just a matter of Googling it and following directions.

 As time has gone on, I've kept postponing this feature, despite [learning how to implement it](https://github.blog/2018-05-01-github-pages-custom-domains-https/).
-I've avoided addressing anything to do with my domain due to an completely avoidable predicament that I got myself into all in the name of "security".
+I've avoided addressing anything to do with my domain due to a completely avoidable predicament that I got myself into all in the name of "security".
 Here I am today, writing support tickets to sort it all out.

 * * *